There are others, but the best WordPress translation plugin is Poedit, a cross-platform gettext catalogs (.po files) editor.

 - Duplicate the .pot file and rename it to plugin-basename-lang_COUNTRY.po

-- Example for the coming soon plugin case: scs_lng-pt_BR.po
+- Example for the Maintenance Mode / Coming Soon plugin case: scs_lng-pt_BR.po

 — pt_BR means Portuguese Brazil, but many languages don’t have a country variation…